eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 1. Open the Insomnia request labeled `Step 2.2.1 Create Digital Twin"`.

 > [!Note]
-> This request uses the template provided in <a href="./resources/digital-twins/example-dt.json" target="_blank">resources/digital-twins/example-dt.json</a>.
+> This request uses the template provided in <a href="./resources/digital-twins/example-dt.json" target="_blank" rel="noopener noreferrer">resources/digital-twins/example-dt.json</a>.

 2. Switch to the Body tab and replace the following placeholders: